Celebrating Colorado’s Unsung Child Care Heroes

 We’re proud to announce the release of Bright Spots in Supporting Family, Friend, and Neighbor Care for Young Children in Colorado, a new report that highlights the incredible work happening across our state to support one of the most essential and often overlooked parts of our child care system: Family, Friend, and Neighbor (FFN) caregivers.

 Supported jointly by the Buell Foundation, Colorado Gives Foundation, The Colorado Health Foundation, and Donnell-Kay Foundation, this report highlights six organizations across Colorado that are meeting FFN providers where they are: with trust, respect, and community-rooted support.
-These Bright Spots are not presented as “the best of the best,” but rather as examples of the diverse, innovative ways that local organizations are engaging with FFN caregivers as they, in turn, care for and support children and families.
+These Bright Spots are not presented as “the best of the best,” but rather as examples of the diverse, innovative ways that local organizations are engaging with FFN caregivers as they care for and support children and families.

 For example, one such organization, Empowering Communities Globally, works with refugee and immigrant women in the Denver area to build their skills, confidence, and leadership as FFN caregivers.
 Through paid training, language support, and personal mentorship, Empowering Communities Globally helps caregivers navigate systems, pursue certifications, and build community power, all while honoring their cultural identities and lived experience.